-Fifty-eight of the 124 jurisdictions whose profiles are posted require or permit the IFRS for SMEs.
+Sixty-three of the 130 jurisdictions whose profiles are posted require or permit the IFRS for SMEs.
 It is also currently under consideration in a further 16 jurisdictions.

-Anguilla, Antigua and Barbuda, Argentina, Azerbaijan, Bahamas, Bahrain, Bangladesh, Barbados, Bhutan, Bosnia and Herzegovina, Botswana, Brazil, Cambodia, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, El Salvador, Fiji, Georgia, Ghana, Grenada, Guatemala, Honduras, Hong Kong, Iraq, Ireland, Israel, Jamaica, Kenya, Lesotho, Macedonia, Maldives, Mauritius, Montserrat, Myanmar, Panama, Nigeria, Rwanda, Saint Lucia, Saudi Arabia, Singapore, South Africa, Sri Lanka, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland, Switzerland, Tanzania, Turkey, Uganda, United Arab Emirates, United Kingdom, Venezuela, Zambia, and Zimbabwe.
+Anguilla, Antigua and Barbuda, Argentina, Azerbaijan, Bahamas, Bahrain, Bangladesh, Barbados, Bhutan, Bosnia and Herzegovina, Botswana, Brazil, Cambodia, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, El Salvador, Fiji, Georgia, Ghana, Grenada, Guatemala, Honduras, Hong Kong, Iraq, Ireland, Israel, Jamaica, Jordan, Kenya, Lesotho, Macedonia, Maldives, Mauritius, Montserrat, Myanmar, Nicaragua, Panama, Nigeria, Rwanda, Saint Lucia, Saudi Arabia, Sierra Leone, Singapore, South Africa, Sri Lanka, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland, Switzerland, Tanzania, Trinidad & Tobago, Turkey, Uganda, United Arab Emirates, United Kingdom, Venezuela, Yemen, Zambia, and Zimbabwe.

 - Eight jurisdictions require the IFRS for SMEs for all SMEs that are not required to use full IFRS;

-- Thirty-four jurisdictions give an SME a choice to use full IFRS instead of the IFRS for SMEs;
+- Thirty-eight jurisdictions give an SME a choice to use full IFRS instead of the IFRS for SMEs;

-- Fifteen jurisdictions give an SME a choice to use either full IFRS or local GAAP instead of the IFRS for SMEs; and
+- Sixteen jurisdictions give an SME a choice to use either full IFRS or local GAAP instead of the IFRS for SMEs; and

 - One jurisdiction requires an SME to use local GAAP if it does not choose the IFRS for SMEs.